Reviews You Can Rely On

 Our Verdict

 The Sterling Velocity Xeros 9.8 is a durable and smooth rope that makes a perfect workhorse for heavy use.
 The sheath feels great in the hand, and it's easy to pull this rope through belay devices.
 We hardly encountered any wear and tear during our test, thanks to the rope's high diameter.
 It has many sheath color and middle mark options, as well as a great dry treatment.
 On the heavy side, this rope isn't versatile for long walks into the backcountry for multi-pitch or alpine climbs, but it's great for all single-pitch uses and gym climbing.
-See it rated versus top competitors in our review of the best climbing ropes.
+See it rated versus top competitors in our review of climbing ropes.

 REASONS TO BUY